carducci/ThirdWayWorkshop/readme.md

 Let's suppose we wanted to add a feature to our reader.
 On the "All" navigation item we'd like to see a badge indicating the number of unread posts.
 We could calculate that during the page rendering on the server, but that would increase the work the server and database have to do before sending a response to the client, reducing user-perceived performance.
 We could lazy-load that badge after the page loads.

 So far, we've created "clickable" hypermedia controls.
 This is due to the defaults built into HTMX.
-HTMX AJAX requests are triggered by the �natural� event of an element:
+HTMX AJAX requests are triggered by the "natural" event of an element:

 - `input`, `textarea` & `select` are triggered on the `change` event
 - `form` is triggered on the submit event